 7 Types of Survey Validity

-1. External validity
+1. External Validity

 This method of validity assesses sampling and looks for sampling errors.
 To be valid, a sample must be representative of the greater population.
 In our example, let’s say the population is all senior students at a particular school.
 Let’s say there are 300 seniors.
 A 10% sample size of 30 would be acceptable.

 However, what if the researcher simply surveyed one class of 30 students?
 The class could be one that most students dislike, so the majority may feel unengaged at the time.
 Or, it could be an AP (advanced placement) class with high achievers who are likely to be very engaged.
 Either way, the results are skewed.
-The research would be better off random sampling 30 students to improve representativeness.
+The research would be better off with a random sampling of 30 students to improve representativeness.

 2. Internal Validity